 Now that two COVID-19 vaccines are being administered around the globe, families are already wondering what's next.
 Namely: when will my kids be able to become vaccinated?

-It's a worthwhile question, considering more than two million pediatric cases of COVID-19 have been reported and more than 200 children have died, according to the Centers For Disease Control and Prevention.
+It's a worthwhile question, considering more than 3.5 million pediatric cases of COVID-19 have been reported and more than 200 children have died, according to the Centers For Disease Control and Prevention.
 Of course, the rates of hospitalization and death are significantly lower than any other age group, but experts are still concerned.

 Do Children Even Need a COVID Vaccine?